rcbaer/PSSM-to-PWM/README.md

 # PSSM-to-PWM
-Code top convert RegulonDB PSSM file to a MEME Suite Compatible PWM file
+Code to convert RegulonDB PSSM file to a MEME Suite Compatible PWM file